AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 comparison with the relativistic prediction, only bright white

-dwarfs, which are part of binary stars, are suitable for
+dwarfs are suitable, which are part of binary stars, in order to

 dwarf of known mass cannot be determined directly, but only on